Divide-By-0/ideas-for-projects-people-would-use/README.md

 ### Family/Roommates/Friends

 - Remotely control your grandparents' computer/phone with one link click that you can send them.
 It should be one-time and only work for a few minutes, so hackers can't exploit it in the future.
 Chrome Remote Desktop requires Google sign-in from the same account in both places, which is harder to pull off for 2 different people.
-- Make an algorithm for a mounted camera that sends SMS notifications if your roommate leaves dirty dishes, based on this [similar one](https://medium.com/@ageitgey/snagging-parking-spaces-with-mask-r-cnn-and-python-955f2231c400) for parking spaces.
+- **Dirty Dish Monitor**: Make an algorithm for a mounted camera that sends SMS notifications if your roommate leaves dirty dishes, based on this [similar one](https://medium.com/@ageitgey/snagging-parking-spaces-with-mask-r-cnn-and-python-955f2231c400) for parking spaces.
-- Calendly Combiner: A simple app in which you paste a bunch of different calendly or google calendar share links, and it generates a new calendly with only the overlapping times or even autofills a lettucemeet.
+- **Calendly Combiner**: A simple app in which you paste a bunch of different calendly or google calendar share links, and it generates a new calendly with only the overlapping times, or even autofills a lettucemeet.

 <a name="Politics"></a>